 As most, if not all, of these concerns remained unaddressed up to the week before elections, we also supported recommendations for a parallel manual verification count of three positions on all ballots.
-Given the numerous complaints after the elections, it would seem that addressing the early concerns may have prevented some of the problems we are seeing today.
-The preoccupation with new technology and speedy counting to impress the public may have come at the expense of greater transparency and accountability of the system.
+Given the numerous complaints after the elections, it would seem that addressing the early concerns may have prevented some of the problems that have beset us.
+The preoccupation with new technology and speedy counting to impress the public came at the expense of greater transparency and accountability of the system.